gpbl/react-day-picker/docs/GettingStarted.md

 # Getting started using react-day-picker

-To understand better how react-day-picker works, we will create a simple React component to select a day from the date picker.
+To understand better how react-day-picker works, we will create a simple React component to select a day from the day picker.

 First, write a new stateful `SelectDay` component: